mtholyoke/jorge/README.md

 In order for it to take effect, you can either log out and back in, or run `source .profile`.
 You can test that it worked by running `which cgr`; it should tell you `/Users/{you}/.composer/vendor/bin/cgr`.

 After all that, you should be able to run `cgr mtholyoke/jorge`.
 If it is successfully installed, `jorge --version` will report “Can’t find project root” and a version.

+### For Development: Install with Git

+You can also clone this repo for development and run Jorge directly from that copy.
+Rather than adding `~/Projects/jorge/bin` to your path, I recommend making a symlink to _`{...}`_`/bin/jorge` (the actual program) from `/usr/local/bin` or some other location already in your path.

+If you're going to do any development, also run `bin/setup.sh` once to install the standard Git hooks.

 ## Configuration